bemson/subetha-client-wi/README.md

 #### winfos#start()

-Begin monitoring this and other windows on the network.
+Begin monitoring this and other windows.

 ```
-Subetha.winfos.start([network]);
+Subetha.winfos.start([url]);
 ```

-  * **network**: (string) The network to synchronize winfo objects, in the ofrmat "channel@url".
-The `winfos.network` property is updated or used when this argument is given or omitted, respectively.
+  * **url**: (string) The bridge url that will host window synchronization.
+The `winfos.url` property is updated or retrieved when this argument is given or omitted, respectively.

 Returns `true` if monitoring begins.
 Otherwise, `false`.